 The roasted red pepper flakes add a tiny bit of heat to every other bite or so but the carrots are mostly sweet and not too spicy.
 If you've got a very sensitive eater, you can always omit the red pepper flakes.

-How to Use the Carrots:
+How to Use Leftover Roasted Carrots

 Roasted Carrots